raksshana/raksshana/README.md

 ## About Me
 - 👋 I am [@raksshana](https://github.com/raksshana)
 - 🤖 I am a programming member on my school's robotic team, FTC 18715
-- 🌱 I am interested in AI
+- 🌱 I am interested in AI and machine learning
 <!--
 **raksshana/raksshana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.